edwann13/qa_tester_challenge/README.md

 # QA Test Engineer Assignment #

 Please complete the following assignment.
 Upload your final answer to your github account.
+If you have set up this as a heroku project, please provide the link.

 ### Questions ###